fraber/openproject-time-tracker/ROADMAP.md

 Roadmap for TSTrack OpenProject Time Tracking
 =============================================

-TSTrack implements time tracking as the first step a financial management process chain for projects.

 - V0.4.0: Add start/stop entries with grouping: Planning
 - V0.3.0: Release installers for Win, Linux and Mac: Planning
 - V0.2.0: Add a monthly chart: Planning